TorlinSM/GitHomeworkFixErrors/homework.md

 What does it meant to "push" changes to Github?

-You send the changes of your local repository to Github
+When we push changes, we send the committed changes in our local repository to the remote repository on GitHub.

 ## Question 14